Timothy-Ji/genshin-reader/README.md

 Playing around with Computer Vision and Genshin Impact Inventories.
 Something to highlight inventory slots from a Genshin Impact Inventory

+Uses pytesseract and opencv-python

 #### Current Limitations:
 - Requires the number of columns and rows to be known
+- Resolution can affect results
+- Not always accurate

 ## Example:
 ### Example Input Image: